mobluse/convoy-bomb/README.md

     bye

 Convoy Bomb is in Swedish; both instructions and code.
 Use without Caps Lock or Shift.
 B drops a bomb.
 N/L means New Line i.e. Enter AKA Return.
-ZX81 does not have ÅÄÖ, but I used 0 for Ö on ZX81, but in the GForth version I now use ÅÄÖ in the text.
+ZX81 does not have ÅÄÖ, but I used 0 for Ö on ZX81 (0 looks like Ø (Danish Ö) on ZX81), but in the GForth version I now use ÅÄÖ in the text and comments.

 ![Convoy Bomb](2023-08-07-062013_623x847_scrot.png)